dleonardos/spanner-examples/README.md

       "script": "path/to/script/myscript.py"
     }

 The most important setting of this file is the path of the script that contains the example test.
 In the folder `examples/` can be found example test scripts for various use cases.
-Choose the one that you want to experiment with by defining the right path, as in the example below:
+Choose the one that you want to experiment with by defining the right path.

-    {
-      "username":"spannerci",
-      "project":"spanner-examples",
-      "code_quality": false,
-      "build_binary": false,
-      "deploy": false,
-      "tests": false,
-      "script": "examples/1.
-Basic Tests/GPIO/1.
-Set Digital Output/scenario.py"
-    }

 ## Spanner Projects
 Spanner supports the creation of one or more projects for working with different repositories.
 To create a new project: